Cord (automobile): Cord L-29

 This was the first American front-wheel drive car to be offered to the public, beating the Ruxton automobile by several months, in 1929.
 The brainchild of former Miller engineer Cornelius Van Ranst, its drive system borrowed from the Indianapolis 500-dominating racers, using the same de Dion layout and inboard brakes.
-Built in Auburn, Indiana, the Cord was the first front-wheel-drive car to use constant-velocity joints.
+Built in Auburn, Indiana, the Cord was the first American front-wheel-drive car to use constant-velocity joints, utilising double Hooke's joints rather than Rzeppa constant-velocity-joints adopted by Ruxton and other manufacturers.
 While commonly used today in all front-wheel-drive vehicles, their first use was on the 1929 Cord.
 The lack of rear drivetrain components and straight frame (without rear kick-up to clear up the rear axle) allowed it to be much lower in height than competing cars whose average height was about six feet or almost two metres.
 Both stock cars and special bodies built on the Cord chassis by American and European coachbuilders won prizes in contests worldwide.
 The L-29 came with full instrumentation, including a temperature gauge, oil pressure gauge, and speedometer on the left with a gas gauge, oil level gauge, and ammeter on the right of the steering wheel.

 It was powered by a Lycoming 4934 cc 125 hp L-head inline 8 from the Auburn 120, with the crankshaft pushed out through the front of the block and the flywheel mounted there, driving a three-speed transmission.
 Gearing in both transmission and front axle was inadequate, and the 4700 lb car was underpowered, limited to a trifle over 80 mph, inadequate even at the time, and readily exceeded by the less expensive Auburn.
 Still, the styling was lovely, and despite the 137.5 in wheelbase and steering demanding fully four turns lock-to-lock, handling was reportedly superb.
 Wheelbase was 137.5" and the height of the sedan was 61".
 The 1930 Chrysler Imperial and Chrysler Eight copied several styling elements.